mangdangroboticsclub/mini_pupper_ros/docs/detailed-setup-guide.md

 ### 1.1 Mini Pupper Setup

 Mini Pupper Setup corresponds to the Raspberry Pi on your Mini Pupper.
-Ubuntu 22.04 is required.
+Ubuntu 24.04 is required.

 Before installation, you need to install the BSP(board support package) repo for your [Mini Pupper 2](https://github.com/mangdangroboticsclub/mini_pupper_2_bsp) or [Mini Pupper](https://github.com/mangdangroboticsclub/mini_pupper_bsp.git).

-After installing the driver software, install ROS 2 Humble is required, if the installation is unsuccessful, repeat the steps to install the package again.
+After installing the driver software, install ROS 2 Jazzy is required, if the installation is unsuccessful, repeat the steps to install the package again.

 ```sh
 cd ~